 Though trail navigation is widely available on smartphones, it can fail when you least expect it.
 A high-precision compass like the SUUNTO M-3 NH, coupled with an up-t0-date topographic map, will ensure that hikers and backpackers can find their way, even if their digital maps aren’t working properly.

 A well-fitted saddlebag allows dogs to comfortably carry their food and supplies during day hikes and backpacking trips.
 My old yellow lab used this bag when hiking with me along the Colorado Trail, and it fit him like a dream.
 Tip: Stash food and supplies in waterproof bags before putting them in the saddlebag.

 Hands-Free Dog Leash: Tuff Mutt

 Holding onto a leash for hours can get annoying, which is why many hikers let their dogs run free.
-Unrestrained dogs can be harmful to the environment, though, which is why a hands-free leash (that connects to a harness around the hiker’s waist) would be a welcome gift for any hiker with a dog.
+Unrestrained dogs can be harmful to the environment, though, which is why a hands-free leash (that connects to a harness around the owner’s waist) would be great for any hiker with a dog.

 LED Light Up Collar: Illumiseen

 Dogs tend to let their nose lead the way and guide them towards all of the alluring and mysterious smells nature has to offer.
 Their curiosity is usually harmless but can often lead them astray, out of sight from their owners.
 A light-up collar will help owners keep track of their dogs in the dark and locate them if they wander off.

 Have you ever tried to get a dog to drink from a water bottle?
 I have, on countless occasions, and it never goes smoothly.
 A lightweight, collapsible dog bowl like this one would make the perfect vessel for water or food and will prevent sloppy, awkward attempts to quench a dog’s thirst on the trail.